tosheto/playwright-portfolio/README.md

 - [Allure HTML Report](https://tosheto.github.io/playwright-portfolio/allure-report/index.html) – advanced analytics (suites, categories, history, trends).

 Reports are regenerated automatically after every CI run.
+ℹ️ Notes

+📌 Everything (tests + CI + reports) is kept in the main branch for simplicity.
+This is intentional – since this repo is a QA portfolio project, the goal is to make it easy to clone, run and demonstrate without extra branching complexity.

 ---